 This magical vineyard estate offers a little of everything.
 Enjoy a relaxing wine-tasting at the Wild Estate Vineyard.
 Sip craft beers with a meal at the Waiheke Island Brewery.
 More adventurous outdoor pursuits also await.
 Try your hand skeet-shooting claybirds with lasers.
 Or hit bullseyes on the archery course.

 Wild on Waiheke is less than 5 kilometres southeast of Palm Beach and about 2 kilometres south of Onetangi.
-The area is also home to some of the best Waiheke Island wineries.
+The area is also home to some of the most popular Waiheke Island wineries.
 Wineries in the area include the Tantalus Estate and Stonyridge Vineyard.
 The Museum of Waiheke is also nearby.

 Onetangi Beach